 Although the filing deadline is months away, there are things you should do now to prepare

 If you moved at some point this year, you should notify the U.S. Postal Service, your employer, and the IRS.
 To inform the IRS, mail IRS Form 8822 (Change of Address) to the address listed in the form's instructions.
 If you bought health insurance through the Marketplace, you should inform the Marketplace if you moved out of the area covered by your current plan.

-- Change Your Name?
-Let Social Security Know.
 Did you change your name due to marriage or divorce?
 If so, you need to inform the Social Security Administration (SSA) so that your new name will match IRS and SSA records.
 If you have a dependent whose name changed, you also need to inform the SSA about that change.
 If there is a mismatch between the name on your tax return and the name in the SSA records, it may lead to problems in processing your return and might even delay your refund.

 update your ITIN

 Your Individual Taxpayer Identification Number (ITIN) may expire before you file a tax return in 2019.
 All ITINs not used on a federal tax return at least once in the last three years will expire on December 31, 2018.
 Additionally, all ITINs issued before 2013 with middle digits of 73, 74, 75, 76, 77, 81, or 82 will also expire at the end of the year.
 Start the renewal process (Form W-7) now so you won't run into any delays.

 The IRS has seven weeks from January 1 or from the date Form W-7 is mailed, whichever is later, to inform you about the status of your ITIN application.
 If you wait to submit Form W-7 until the peak filing season, or if you send it from overseas, allow up to 11 weeks.
 If you do not renew your ITIN before you file a return, the return may be delayed and you may not be eligible for some important tax credits.

 Dig out your old tax returns